vitor251093/resurrection-capsule/README.md

 - /web/sporelabsgame/register

 ## APIs (dev-sn2.darkspore.ea.com)
 We can see here the main API again.
-Those API may have been used during the game development, following the same paths of `config.darkspore.com`, so the developers could test and debug the game without using the production server.
+Those APIs may have been used during the game development, following the same paths of `config.darkspore.com`, so the developers could test and debug the game without using the production server.
 If that theory is correct, the other 4 APIs may have existed for the official server as well.

 - /bugs/choosepath.php
 - /survey/takeSurvey.php